 Yorkshire Pudding in the 20th Century

 The Yorkshire pudding survived the wars, the food rationing of the 40s and 50s, and sailed through the swinging 60s.
-However, as the pace of modern life picked up and more woman worked, cooking in the home started to decline.
+As the pace of modern life picked up and more women worked outside of the home, cooking in the home started to decline.
 The rise of convenience foods and ready-made meals toward the end of the last century saw the invention of the first commercially produced Yorkshire puddings with the launch of the Yorkshire-based Aunt Bessie's brand in 1995.

 Setting Some Standards